UK - In flight

-On arrival in Colombo we transfer to the Cinnamon Lakeside Hotel (4T+), where you are free for the remainder of the day.
+On arrival in Colombo we transfer to the Cinnamon Lakeside Colombo (4T+), where you are free for the remainder of the day.

 This flourishing seaport is Sri Lanka’s commercial centre; a curious mix of eastern tradition and western infiltration.
 Our morning tour includes a visit to the fort built by the Portuguese and a view of the buzzing Pettah bazaar district from our coach, where the streets are crammed with stalls and shops.
 We continue our journey to Habarana, where we stay at the Cinnamon Lodge (4T+) for three nights.